 Find out If You Qualify For An IRS Installment Agreement (IA)

-What happens when you’re not capable of paying back your entire tax bill when it’s due?
+What happens when you’re not capable of paying your entire tax bill when it’s due?
 You may assume that things like high fees, serious penalties, and arrest could be in your future.
 The good news is that it doesn’t have to come to that if you act swiftly.

-Find out what you need to know about entering into an IRS installment agreement if you’re facing a tax bill that you can’t afford.
+Find out what you need to know about entering into an IRS installment agreement if you’re facing a tax bill you can’t afford.

 Who Can Qualify for an IRS Installment Agreement?